junxit/us-congress-bills-115/metadata.md

 - 2018-05-17 — Introduced in Senate
 - 2018-05-17 — Read twice and referred to the Committee on Energy and Natural Resources.
+- 2018-08-15 — Committee on Energy and Natural Resources Subcommittee on National Parks.
+Hearings held.
+With printed Hearing: S.Hrg.
+115-526.
+- 2018-10-02 — Committee on Energy and Natural Resources.
+Ordered to be reported without amendment favorably.
+- 2018-11-15 — Committee on Energy and Natural Resources.
+Reported by Senator Murkowski without amendment.
+With written report No. 115-371.
+- 2018-11-15 — Committee on Energy and Natural Resources.
+Reported by Senator Murkowski without amendment.
+With written report No. 115-371.
+- 2018-11-15 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 658.